burrussmp/burrussmp.github.io/_notes/borel_sets.md

   B(A) := \sigma (T)
 $$

-In other words, its the most efficient enumeration of the open sets of the topolical space that satisfy the three requirements of $\sigma$-algebra$.
+In other words, its the most efficient enumeration of the open sets of the topological space that satisfy the three requirements of $\sigma$-algebra.
 While $B(A)$ is obviously *very* large, it is more efficient than the power set $P(A)$.